password520/PyInfect/README.md

 # PyInfect

+### Disclaimer: All information provided are for educational purposes only.
+The information related to ethical hacking and information security found on this page are not meant to be used maliciously/illegally and the author is not responsible for any misuse of the provided information.

 Backdoor any .py file - Backdoor implanter for OS X & Linux - Compatible with EggShell!

 # Description